szarnyasg/duckdb-web/docs/api/c/api.md

 ### `duckdb_open_ext`
 ---
 Extended version of duckdb_open.
-Creates a new database or opens an existing database file stored at the the given path.
+Creates a new database or opens an existing database file stored at the given path.

 #### Syntax
 ---